Florida gunman killed 4, including mom still holding baby | Law-Order

 She told deputies there were three dead people inside, Judd said, adding that she was rushed into surgery and was expected to survive.

 Deputies sent robots into the home to check for explosives and other traps.
-When it was clear, they found the unidentified mother and baby, Gleason and the family dog all dead from gunshot wounds.
-The baby's grandmother was also found dead in a home out back.
-Authorities did not say if or how Gleason was related to the other people in the home.
+When it was clear, they found the bodies of Gleason; the 33-year-old mother; the baby; and the baby's 62-year-old grandmother, who was in a separate home nearby.
+Authorities released only Gleason's name and did not say if or how he was related to the other victims.

-''They begged for their lives and I killed them anyway,'' Judd said Riley told them during an interrogation, adding Riley was playing mind games during the interviews with detectives.

-Authorities declined to say how many times the victims had been shot or where they were in the home, but said they were all hiding and huddling in fear.
+Authorities declined to say how many times the victims had been shot or where they were in the home but said they were all hiding and huddling in fear.
+The family dog also was shot to death.

-Authorities said Riley's girlfriend of four years, who he also lived with, had been cooperative and was shocked, saying he was never violent but suffered from PTSD and had become increasingly erratic.
+Authorities said Riley's girlfriend of four years, whom he lived with, had been cooperative and was shocked, saying he was never violent but suffered from PTSD and had become increasingly erratic.

-She said he'd spent the previous week on a mission from God stockpiling supplies for Hurricane Ida victims, including USD 1,000 worth of cigars.
+She said he'd spent the previous week on what he called a mission from God, stockpiling supplies that he said were for Hurricane Ida victims, including $1,000 worth of cigars.

-''Prior to this morning, this guy was a war hero.
-He fought for his country in Afghanistan and Iraq,'' said Judd. ''And this morning he's a cold-blooded killer.''
+"Before this morning, this guy was a war hero.
+He fought for his country in Afghanistan and Iraq," said Judd.
+"And this morning he's a cold-blooded killer."
 Riley, who had no criminal history, also told authorities he was on methamphetamines.
 His vehicle had also been stocked with supplies for a gunfight, authorities said, including bleeding control kits.

 He is expected to recover and will be transferred to jail to face charges.